j-guyon/CommandSchedulerBundle/Resources/doc/index.md

 `http://{you-app-root}/command-scheduler/monitor`

 The call returns a JSON object with either HTTP 200 and an empty array (everything ok) or HTTP 417 (Expectation failed) and an object containing all the (failed) jobs with name, last execution time, locked state and return code.

+For "internal" monitoring of jobs there is also a command "scheduler:monitor" which does the same check as the monitor call before except it sends emails to an arbitrary number of receivers (if the server allows sending mails with the "mail" command).